alesch/elevator/doc/core_rules.md

 This document captures the "Executive Summary" of our current Elevator implementation.
 It describes the high-level logic and safety constraints enforced by the **Autonomous Functional Core**.

+## 0. Architecture: Effects as Data

+* **Rule 0.1: Pure Logic Core**
+  * The `Elevator.Core` is a functional core.
+It MUST NEVER perform side effects (timer scheduling, hardware calls, or I/O).
+  * All state transitions return a `{new_state, actions}` tuple, where `actions` is a list of declarative tokens representing intended side effects.
+* **Rule 0.2: Imperative Shell**
+  * The `Elevator.Controller` is the imperative shell.
+Its ONLY responsibility is to execute the `actions` returned by the Core and route incoming hardware events back into the Core as events.

 ## 1. Movement & Direction Rules (The LOOK Algorithm)

 * **Rule 1.1: Intent vs. Action**